Bagan Specialist Centre

 Themes

 Built in the 1980s, the Bagan Specialist Centre along Jalan Bagan 8 in Butterworth, Penang, is ready to grow and better serve its clients.
 The original hospital building was constructed at the widest perpendicular corner of a triangular site, overlooking a large field.
 Its recent expansion, completed in 2020, more than doubles its bed capacity from 150 to 350 beds and includes a new Cancer Care Centre with a radiotherapy bunker, and a Chemotherapy department.
+In addition, the uppermost floor of the former ward rooms in the existing hospital are converted into new offices for the hospital’s staff and management.

 The existing hospital is still the cornerstone of the site.
 Opposite it, directly facing the Perai River, is the ward block, an 8-storey building with eggcrate sun-shading to protect against glare.
 Service spaces are plugged into leftover spaces: a carpark block occupies the narrowest corner of the site, while an M&E block fills the gap between the new and old wards.